KWARC/Kalah-Framework/README.md

-# Kalah-WS1617
+# Kalah-Framework
-Kalah framework for the AI course at FAU WS16/17
+Kalah framework for the AI course at FAU

 - `target/scala-2.12/kalah_2.12-1.0-javadoc.jar` and
 - `target/scala-2.12/api` contain the documentation,